toalina/sea-w29/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+What contributed most to your learning in today's workshop?
+Hands on step-by-step activites were good.
+Working through Git (up until the SSH key setup) was very clear and easy to follow.
+I missed the piece about "-v" after remote.
+Was "git remote -v" just to connect my computer to remote repo?

+What was the least helpful to your learning?
+There was a lot of setting up in the beginning of class.
+Wish that didn't take up so much time, so we could've started working on the command line activity.
+More time and maybe a clearer list of terminal commands would have been helpful.
+Also, more time on GitHub Pull Requests ( and everything after add/commit) would have been helpful.

+Would you recommend this workshop to a friend (0-10)?
+7. If it wasn't so expensive for non-CF students.